April 6th, 2027

 Warning Signs and Prevention

-Recognizing the warning signs of drowsiness is crucial to preventing drowsy driving.
-If you experience any of the following, it's time to pull over and take a break:
+Being able to recognize the signs of drowsiness is crucial to preventing accidents.
+If you notice any of these symptoms, it's imperative to pull over safely and rest:

 Tips for Safe Driving